 Ferroequinology – Name for the study of railways

 A look at the timetable would make you appreciate the one who designed it – giving you all the information in one square box.
-It has train timings, fare, distances and all the stations.
+It has train timings, fares, distances, and all the stations.

 If you thought the people of India took to trains without any persuasion, look at this advertisement for Deccan Queen – that still runs between Mumbai & Pune.
 Even the timetable was published on the front page of The Bombay Times.
 It is said that regular travelers on this train could even get their mail delivered on the Deccan Queen.

-You can see the model of Sahib – one of three engines that pulled the first ever train in India.
-Other two are called Sindh & Sultan.
+You can see the model of Sahib – one of three engines that pulled the first-ever train in India.
+The other two are called Sindh & Sultan.

 GIPR had 10 directors initially and two of them were Indians – Jagannath Nana Shanker Shett and Cursetjee Jamsetjee Jeejeebhoy.